pschafran/purc/README.md

-#HA#
-also: Pipeline for Untangling Reticulate Complexes
+# PURC: Pipeline for Untangling Reticulate Complexes

-# PURC: Polyploids Untangling by Rothfels and Carl#

 ### Overview ###
 PURC is a pipeline for extracting alleles from amplicon sequencing data (PacBio, Illumina,...etc), and is geared toward analyzing polyploid species complexes.